mellisor/automated-treat-dispenser/README.md

 ## Project Description

 This repo contains the bits of code that power the treat dispenser you can find at {insert URL here}.
-All you should need to do is update the code, then run the command `python motor.py 512 -d 45` to rotate the divider by one segment
+All you should need to do is install the `gpiod` package, update the code, then run the command `python motor.py 512 -d 45` to rotate the divider by one segment

+## Installing the necessary packages

+This repo uses pipenv for package management, not that it's complicated enough to need it.
+If you don't have pipenv installed already, you can install it with `sudo apt install pipenv`.
+After it is installed, you should be able to run `pipenv shell` then `pipenv install`

 # Updating the code